Employment Opportunities at Highpoint Center for Printmaking

 • Sick and safe time: 1 hour for every 30 hours worked

-• Free classes at Highpoint Center for Printmaking, pending availability (up to $400 per class value)
+• Discount classes at Highpoint Center for Printmaking, pending availability

-• Membership to Highpoint’s Printmaking Cooperative ($2,100 annual value).
-Start date based on printmaking experience with the option for on-the-job education/ training.
+• Membership to Highpoint’s Printmaking Cooperative ($2,100 value, start date pending printmaking experience with the option to take free classes)

 • One Highpoint Editions print per year, the selection of which is based on availability (value varies by year and selection, estimated $3,000 value)